Advertiser disclosure

 In addition to the specific types of aid and amounts, the award letter will also have the cost of attendance including tuition, room, board, and other expenses.

-It is important to know that generally this is just the cost for the upcoming academic year and does not include any potential increases in tuition, room, and board.
-According to research from The College Board, you can expect a roughly 3% increase in tuition, room, and board each year.
+It’s important to know that generally this is just the cost for the upcoming academic year and does not include any potential increases in tuition, room, and board.
+According to research from the Education Data Initiative, there has been a 12% increase in tuition, room and board from 2010-2020, which is an increase of about 2% each year.

 Private scholarships